jereln/portfolio/README.md

 ###Chapter 4
 I deployed my app to Heroku and had my custom domain direct to the app.
 The biggest struggle was getting  Foundations 5 to work with my app.
 After 2 hours of trying to figure out the problem, it turns out all I needed to do was use an older version of the gem.
 I also set up an AWS account, but I'm not sure what it is or why I need it.
 Lastly, I spent a lot of time trying to get my app to look nice.
 This is difficult because I want things to look nice but and a beginner at HTML/CSS.
 There was an issue with the asset pipeline that Ivan helped me figure out.
 Also, it is difficult trying to figure out where all the CSS styles are housed.

+###Chapter 5
+It is definitely getting easier and easier as we go on.
+BDD is coming more naturally to me.
+It was great to go step by step and resolve the errors.
+Most of the problems that I ran into was due to a spelling/typing mistake.

 #Resources
 https://github.com/blowmage/minitest-rails
 https://github.com/blowmage/minitest-rails-capybara